 Open to architecture, landscape architecture, interior architecture, and architectural lighting firms with 19 or fewer employees, Small Firms, Great Projects provides a platform for small firms to feature their best work in print, online, and in a companion exhibition.

-The 14th edition of the publication: complimentary printed magazines are available to pick up at AIA San Francisco, 130 Sutter Street, Suite 600, Monday - Friday, 9 am - 5 pm.
+The 14th edition complimentary printed magazines are available to pick up at AIA San Francisco, 130 Sutter Street, Suite 600, Monday - Friday, 9 am - 5 pm.

 View Magazine Online